londonrsteele/FSE_Career_Path/README.md

 The Aguillar Family is hosting their annual wine festival and they have asked you to build a web page for the event schedule!
 Use your knowledge of HTML to display a table to the attendees.

+### Section: Semantic HTML
+#### Project: NYC Blog
+Create a blog about New York City using various semantic elements to show off how amazing the Big Apple is!
+After researching New York City, you decide to create a blog for your viewers who want to know more about the city.
+It’s time to create a blog to show off how amazing the Big Apple is.
+You got this!